 “Comping” The Crimson

 If you are a Harvard College student, you are eligible to join, or “comp,” any of The Crimson’s 10 boards: News, Business, Editorial, Arts, Blog, Design (including Print Design, Web Design, and Illustration), Magazine, Multimedia, Sports, and Technology.
 Students may comp in both the fall and spring.
-Please visit our comp website for more information or click here to sign up for information on the Spring 2021 comp.
+Please visit our comp website for more information or click here to sign up for information on the Fall 2022 comp.

 What We Print

 The Harvard Crimson is the only breakfast-table daily newspaper in Cambridge, Mass.
 The Crimson publishes every morning, Monday through Friday, except on federal and University holidays, and prints weekly on Fridays.
 The Crimson publishes an Arts section on Tuesdays.
 Fifteen Minutes, the magazine of The Crimson, publishes weekly online and prints a monthly glossy edition.

 The Harvard Crimson, the nation's oldest continuously published daily college newspaper, was founded in 1873 and incorporated in 1967.
 The newspaper traces its history to the first issue of “The Magenta,” published on Jan.
 24, 1873, and changed its name to “The Crimson” to reflect the new color of the College on May 21, 1875.
 The Crimson has a rich tradition of journalistic integrity and counts among its ranks of editorship some of America's greatest journalists.
 Over 25 Crimson alumni have won the Pulitzer Prize; many of their portraits line the walls of The Crimson.